Apple Valley, Minnesota Therapists

 Apple Valley at a Glance

 Apple Valley is a city that promotes an active lifestyle, strives for energy efficiency and sustainability, and offers many activities for the whole family to enjoy.
 While the city itself is primarily a suburb known for its quality schools and business opportunities, it is only minutes away from large cities.
 Apple Valley is home to the Minnesota Zoo and has a wide variety of other places of interest such as the Lebanon Hills Regional Park, Valleywood Golf Course, and Bogart’s Entertainment Center.
-There are several locations that allow residents to get a bite to eat, watch a film, shop, go bowling, and other diverse activities.
+Several locations allow residents to get a bite to eat, watch a film, shop, go bowling, and other diverse activities.

 Mental Health Concerns for Apple Valley

 - In the 2018 Community Health Assessment for Dakota County, inactivity among adults was listed as a major concern.
 The percentage of adults not participating in leisure physical activity rose by 12 percent between the years 2010 and 2014.
-Results also showed that those without a bachelor’s degree are three times more likely to be inactive and that Hispanics and African Americans in the community were more likely to be inactive than white only residents.
+Results also showed that those without a bachelor’s degree are three times more likely to be inactive and that Hispanics and African Americans in the community were more likely to be inactive than white-only residents.

 - Dakota County was home to 152 residents between the years 2013 and 2017.
 Additionally, 10.7 percent of residents were foreign-born and 13.4 percent speak a language other than English at home.
 New immigrants and refugees may not know where to seek help for their physical and mental health concerns and not receive treatment as a result.